Victin09/vira-design-system-bs/site/content/docs/1.0/components/offcanvas.md

 - `.offcanvas-top` hides the offcanvas on the top
 - `.offcanvas-bottom` hides the offcanvas on the bottom

-Add a dismiss button with the `data-bs-dismiss="offcanvas"` attribute, which triggers the JavaScript functionality.
+Add a dismiss button with the `data-vds-dismiss="offcanvas"` attribute, which triggers the JavaScript functionality.
 Be sure to use the `<button>` element with it for proper behavior across all devices.

 ### Via data attributes

 #### Toggle

-Add `data-bs-toggle="offcanvas"` and a `data-bs-target` or `href` to the element to automatically assign control of one offcanvas element.
-The `data-bs-target` attribute accepts a CSS selector to apply the offcanvas to.
+Add `data-vds-toggle="offcanvas"` and a `data-vds-target` or `href` to the element to automatically assign control of one offcanvas element.
+The `data-vds-target` attribute accepts a CSS selector to apply the offcanvas to.
 Be sure to add the class `offcanvas` to the offcanvas element.
 If you'd like it to default open, add the additional class `show`.

 #### Dismiss